-Here you can find all important information about the Corona-Warn-App open source project.
-For further information you can also check the frequently asked questions about the Corona-Warn-App.
+All important information about the development of the Corona-Warn-App.
+Further information can be found in the frequently asked questions about the Corona-Warn-App.

 In this post, you can find regularly updated facts and figures about the Corona-Warn-App, as well as the number of transmitted and shared test results.